 After a couple of weeks, his father somehow convinced him to accompany him on a visit to the spiritual master.
 The father secretly hoped that the master would be able to bring his son back on track.

-Rahul guessed what his father’s motives were, and he told him, “I know what you’re up to.
+Sameer guessed what his father’s motives were, and he told him, “I know what you’re up to.
 No matter what the master tells me, I’m not going to change.”
 The father silently nodded his head, grateful that he had at least agreed to go.

 Looking at his stylish new hair and fashionably torn jeans, he commented, ”Hey!
 You look so handsome!”

-Rahul was taken aback as he wasn’t expecting such a warm welcome.
+Sameer was taken aback as he wasn’t expecting such a warm welcome.
 He thought the master would be angry for not showing him respect and would reprimand him for his new looks.

 Soon, he began to relax and enjoy himself.

-“Yes,” said Rahul, “All unnecessary worries.
+“Yes,” said Sameer, “All unnecessary worries.
 I’m fine.”

 “Well obviously things are not fine as far as your father is concerned.
 Will you do something for me?”

 “What?”
-Rahul asked defensively.
+Sameer asked defensively.

 “What!!
-4 am?
+5 a.m.?
 Why?”
-Rahul asked.
+Sameer asked.

 “Well, I think that you will enjoy the quiet time and it’ll be good for you to let off some steam,” said the master.